imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Choose your mentors well.md

 | **Rabia al-Adawiyya**   | Devotion and Love for Allah | In moments of spiritual doubt or when seeking closeness to Allah. |
 | **Current Scholars**    | Knowledge and Guidance      | When needing clarity on religious matters.                        |

 > You can also use this to motivate yourself when you're feeling lazy or unproductive.
+Remember that you're not the first to struggle with your situation; others before you faced similar challenges, and Allah granted them victory in the end.